RevenueCat/meta-memcache-py/README.md

 The design is very pluggable.
 Rather than supporting a lot of features, it relies on dependency injection to configure behavior.

-The `CachePool`s expects a `connection_pool_factory_fn` callback to build the internal connection pool.
+The `CachePool.cache_pool_from_servers`s expects a `connection_pool_factory_fn`
+callback to build the internal connection pool.
 And the connection pool receives a function to create a new memcache connection.

 While this is very flexible, it can be complex to initialize, so there is a default builder provided to tune the most frequent things: